opsdis/aci-exporter/README.md

 ```yaml
 value_name: ethpmDOMStats.children.[.*].attributes.hiAlarm
 ```
 The `.*` will be substituted with the children class name.
-So that means it can also be used as a label like:
+That means it can also be used as a label like:
 ```yaml
     labels:
       # this will be the child class name